 David Bonita, M.D. has served as a member of our board of directors since September 2019.
 Dr. Bonita is a member at OrbiMed Advisors LLC, an investment firm.
-He currently serves on the boards of directors of Acutus Medical Inc., Ikena Oncology, Inc., IMARA Inc., Prelude Therapeutics Inc. and Third Harmonic Bio, Inc., as well as several private companies.
-Dr. Bonita also previously served on the boards of directors of Clementia Pharmaceuticals Inc., SI-BONE, Inc., Tricida, Inc. and ViewRay Inc. Prior to OrbiMed, Dr. Bonita worked as a corporate finance analyst in the healthcare investment banking groups of Morgan Stanley and UBS.
-He has published scientific articles in peer-reviewed journals based on signal transduction research performed at Harvard Medical School.
+He currently serves on the boards of directors of Acutus Medical Inc., Ikena Oncology, Inc., Prelude Therapeutics Inc. and Third Harmonic Bio, Inc., as well as several private companies.
+Dr. Bonita also previously served on the boards of directors of IMARA Inc. and Tricida, Inc. Prior to OrbiMed, Dr. Bonita worked as a corporate finance analyst in the healthcare investment banking groups of Morgan Stanley and UBS.
 He received his B.A. in biology from Harvard University and his joint M.D./M.B.A. from Columbia University.
 Our board of directors believes that Dr. Bonita's extensive investment experience in the healthcare industry and his experience on the boards of directors of several public and private companies qualify him to serve on our board of directors.

-Thomas Civik has served as Chair of our board of directors since September 2021.
+Thomas Civik has served as chair of our board of directors since September 2021.
 Mr. Civik most recently served as President, Chief Executive Officer and a member of the board of directors of Five Prime Therapeutics from April 2020 until its acquisition by Amgen Inc. in April 2021.
 He previously served as Chief Commercial Officer at Foundation Medicine, Inc. from November 2017 until September 2019.
 From December 2000 to November 2017, Mr. Civik held various roles of increasing responsibility over a 17-year career at Genentech, Inc., including responsibility for therapies such as Avastin, Tecentriq, Alecensa and Tarceva.
-In addition, Mr. Civik currently serves on the board of directors of Pyxis Oncology, Inc. Mr. Civik received a B.A. in political science from Saint Norbert College and an M.B.A. in business strategy and marketing from the Kellogg

-School of Management at Northwestern University.
-Our board of directors believes that Mr. Civik's extensive experience as an executive and director in the life sciences industry qualifies him to serve on our board of directors.
+In addition, Mr. Civik currently serves on the board of directors of Pyxis Oncology, Inc. Mr. Civik received a B.A. in political science from Saint Norbert College and an M.B.A. in business strategy and marketing from the Kellogg School of Management at Northwestern University.
+Our board of directors believes that Mr. Civik's extensive experience as an executive and director in the life sciences industry qualify him to serve on our board of directors.

 Carol A. Schafer has served as a member of our board of directors since March 2019.
 Ms. Schafer has more than 25 years of experience in investment banking, equity capital markets, corporate finance and business development in the biopharmaceutical sector.
 From April 2007 to September 2018, she worked at Wells Fargo Securities, most recently serving as Vice Chair, Equity Capital Markets.
 From December 2003 to February 2007, Ms. Schafer served as Vice President of Finance and Business Development at Lexicon Pharmaceuticals.
 Prior to that, Ms. Schafer worked at J.P.
-Morgan, where she held positions of increasing responsibility, most recently serving as a Managing Director in Equity Capital Markets.
-Ms. Schafer currently serves on the boards of directors of Insmed Incorporated and Kura Oncology, Inc. She served on the boards of directors of Five Prime Therapeutics, Inc. from May 2019 until it was acquired by Amgen in April 2021, and of Idera Pharmaceuticals, Inc. from December 2018 until its merger with Aceragen, Inc. in September 2022.
+Morgan, where she held various positions of increasing responsibility, most recently serving as a Managing Director in Equity Capital Markets.
+Ms. Schafer currently serves on the boards of directors of Immunome, Inc., Insmed, Inc and Kura Oncology, Inc. She previously served on the boards of directors of Five Prime Therapeutics, Inc. from May 2019 until it was acquired by Amgen in April 2021, and of Idera Pharmaceuticals, Inc. from December 2018 to September 2022.
 Ms. Schafer received a B.A. from Boston College and an M.B.A. from New York University.
 Our board of directors believes that Ms. Schafer's extensive financial background and experience providing investment banking, equity capital markets and strategic support to companies within the healthcare sector qualify her to serve on our board of directors.